Xetibo/ReSet-Doc/sections/implementation/plugins.typ

   moving towards changing the code and recompiling.
 However, it forces ReSet to offer a "stable" ABI which can be done directly over the C programming language, or indirectly with the abi_stable crate for the Rust programming language.\
-  The project "anyrun" @anyrun by Kirottu serves as a perfect example for a small but powerful example of the abi_stable crate.
+  The project "anyrun" @anyrun by Kirottu serves as a perfect example of a small but powerful example of the abi_stable crate.
 Anyrun is a so-called application launcher, with each plugin being able to fill the launcher queries.
 //typstfmt::off